 Playground, paved walking/running trails, lawns, and gazebos

-Tower Park (on Heritage Way off of Concord Road)
+On Heritage Way off of Concord Road

 47 acres